entando/entando-docs/vuepress/docs/next/tutorials/getting-started/gke-install.md

 5. Once the API is enabled, click `Create` to create a cluster

 6. Click the `Configure` button for the `GKE Standard` option.
 Unless otherwise indicated, you do not need to change the default configuration options.
+(Choosing the `GKE Autopilot` option typically results in a cluster with too few initial resources and can prolong the startup process as the cluster adds resources on demand.)

 7. In the left menu, select `default-pool` → `Nodes`